PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

 TRPO is well-suited for optimizing comprehensive nonlinear policies such as neural networks.
 It is based on the **Natural Policy Gradient (NPG)** method, which uses conjugate gradient to avoid expensive computational costs.
-Furthermore, TRPO incorporates a line search mechanism to ensure that policy updates adhere to the predetermined KL divergence constraint.
+Furthermore, TRPO incorporates a line search mechanism to ensure that updated policy adhere to the predetermined KL divergence constraint.

 .. grid:: 2